Kopernicus/Kopernicus/README.md

 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker), blackrack/LGHassen (shaders/GPL'd scatterer code)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version release-100:
+New in this latest version release-101:

 1.)
-Hotfix for a typo in system.cfg which resulted in black skies on modded worlds (as well as harmless buy annoying incorrectly setup scaledspace).
+Internal restructuring of the system.cfg, moving some non-Kerbin PQS bugfixes to a new file, BodyPQSFix.cfg.
+This is mostly for future ease of maintainence, but also ensures modded bodies get prior fixes.

 Known Bugs: